Video shows Asian American woman assaulted on NYC street - WTMJ

-NEW YORK (AP) — An Asian American woman was attacked by a man who repeatedly kicked her as two people nearby who appeared to be security guards did not intervene, according to surveillance footage released by the New York City Police Department.
+NEW YORK (AP) — An Asian American woman was attacked in New York City by a man who repeatedly kicked her as two people nearby who appeared to be security guards did not intervene, according to surveillance footage released by police.

-The 65-year-old woman was walking in midtown Manhattan on Monday afternoon when a man came up to her and kicked her in the stomach, knocking her to the ground, the NYPD said.
-The man then stomped on the woman’s face several times while hurling anti-Asian sentiments at her, police said.
+The 65-year-old woman was walking in midtown Manhattan a few blocks from Times Square on Monday afternoon when a man approached her and kicked her in the stomach, knocking her to the ground, police said.
+The man then stomped on the woman’s face several times while shouting anti-Asian insults at her, police said.
 He later casually walked away, the footage shows.

 The attack comes amid a national spike in anti-Asian hate crimes, and happened just weeks after a mass shooting in Atlanta that left eight people dead, six of them women of Asian descent.
 The NYPD says there have been 33 hate crimes with an Asian victim so far this year, news outlets reported.